TheOdinProject/curriculum/javascript/javascript_in_the_real_world/linting.md

 The style guides we mentioned above are full of really helpful advice for formatting, organizing and composing your code.
 But there are a *lot* of rules - it can be difficult to internalize them all. **Linters** are tools that will scan your code with a set of style rules and will report any errors to you that they find.
 In some cases, they can even auto-fix the errors!
 The following articles explain in more detail the benefits of using a linter while you code.

-1. This article on [JavaScript linters](https://gomakethings.com/javascript-linters/) gets right to the point... start here!
-1. Read this article that goes a little further by discussing exactly [*how* linters do what they do](https://hackernoon.com/how-linting-and-eslint-improve-code-quality-fa83d2469efe).

 There are multiple options for linting your JavaScript, but the most popular (and most common in the industry) is [ESLint](https://eslint.org/).
 Getting it installed and the initial set-up is straightforward.

 1. [The official 'Getting Started' page](https://eslint.org/docs/user-guide/getting-started) is a good place to start.
 It covers installation and basic setup.
 The basic way to use this tool is to run the `eslint` command in your terminal with a specific file.